snehadiwan04/cds-exp-12/README.md

 - The destructor is only one way to destroy the object created by the constructor.
 - Destructor neither requires any argument nor returns any value.
 -  It is automatically called when an object goes out of scope.
--  Destructor release memory space occupied by the objects created by the constructor.
+-  Destructor releases memory space occupied by the objects created by the constructor.

 ## Codes :
 ### 1.